 A Sponsor shall file annually, within 90 days following the end of an Assisted Living Residence's fiscal year on a form prescribed by EOAI, a statement and professional opinion prepared by a certified public accountant or comparable reviewer indicating whether the Assisted Living Residence is in sound fiscal condition and is maintaining sufficient cash flow and reserves to meet the requirements of the Service Plans established for its Residents.
 Upon written request to EOAI, the Secretary may extend such 90-day period by an additional period, not to exceed 30 days

-Each Residence shall file annually on a form approved by EOAI, a completed report of aggregate information regarding Residents which is based, where applicable, on the most recent Resident assessments and Service Plans.
+Each Residence shall file annually on a form prescribed by EOAI, a completed report of aggregate information regarding Residents which is based, where applicable, on the most recent Resident assessments and Service Plans.
 The reporting period shall be January 1st through December 31st, and the report shall be submitted to EOAI no later than March 1st of the next year.
 Failure to timely submit a completed annual report will result in a finding of noncompliance.

 Additional Reporting Requirements.